 Not Knowing Proper Etiquette

 So what's a person to do when his or her parents don't know right from wrong in the etiquette department?
 Or what if you weren't paying attention?
-That's a problem.
+That's a problem but one you can solve if you care enough to do the right thing.

 Here are some of the manners rules that are most commonly broken: